-Parents and carers have a responsibility for their child's behaviour inside and outside school, which they discharge by the standards they set and the way they encourage students' progress at home.
-They also have a role to play in advising on the continuing development and improvement of the policy.
+- Parents and carers have a responsibility for their child's behaviour inside and outside school, which they discharge by the standards they set and the way they encourage students' progress at home. - Parents have a responsibility to understand the school's behaviour policy and support its implementation - Parents have a role to play in advising on the continuing development and improvement of the policy.